Marcia Van Dyke: Coverage in Life magazine

 Life magazine twice ran articles about Van Dyke.
 The May 5, 1947, issue contained an article titled "Pretty First Violinist: Young Marcia Van Dyke is a musical ornament in San Francisco Symphony's string section".
 It noted that Van Dyke had not only played for six years with professional orchestras, but had also sung torch songs in nightclubs.

-The January 19, 1948, issue of Life contained a second article about Van Dyke: "Virtuoso Starlet: 'Prettiest first violinist' now is a versatile Hollywood actress'".
-Accompanied by 11 photographs, it reported that Van Dyke had received a film contract with Metro-Goldwyn-Mayer.
+The second article, published on January 19, 1948, was entitled "Virtuoso Starlet: 'Prettiest first violinist' now is a versatile Hollywood actress'".
+It was accompanied by eleven photographs and reported that Van Dyke had received a film contract with Metro-Goldwyn-Mayer.
 It added that she had "considerably more to offer Hollywood than her pretty face", noting her talents in singing, playing tennis, and swimming.

-On January 10, 2014, Time magazine, the sister publication of the by-then-defunct Life, evaluated Life's coverage of Van Dyke.
+On January 10, 2014, Time magazine evaluated Life's coverage of Van Dyke.
 Liz Ronk wrote:Van Dyke, as multi-talented as she might have been, only worked in Hollywood for six years, and never in a starring role.
 Still, no one could possibly consider her a failure; after all, countless young actresses yearn to act in the movies, or on television, and never get a chance to step in front of a camera.
 So while Marcia Van Dyke might not have had the blockbuster onscreen career that her LIFE cover suggested was in store, at least she had her moment -- in fact, she had several moments -- in the sun.

 Later years

-In the 1970s, Van Dyke returned her attention to music, playing as a session musician for recordings by a variety of artists, including Carole King, Cleo Laine, George Duke, The Gap Band, and Earth, Wind & Fire.
+In the 1970s, Van Dyke returned to the violin, playing as a session musician for a variety of artists, including Carole King, Cleo Laine, George Duke, The Gap Band, and Earth, Wind & Fire.

 Personal life

-On August 19, 1941, Van Dyke married David Vaughn Colbert, a United States Marine.
-In July 1952, she married television game show host Jack Barry.
-They had two sons, Jeffrey and Jonathan.
+Van Dyke was married three times.
+On August 19, 1941, she married David Vaughn Colbert, a United States Marine.
+In July 1952, she married television game show host Jack Barry, with whom she had two sons, Jeffrey and Jonathan.
 On November 16, 1962, Van Dyke married John H. Mitchell, an executive with Screen Gems studios.

-Death

 On November 11, 2002, Van Dyke died at her home in Ashland, Oregon.
 She was 80 years old.